greg-raven/Uncommon-Sense/_posts/2016-12-27-a-more-american-conservatism.md

 ---
-title: 'A more American conservatism'
+title: "A more American conservatism"
 layout: post
 categories:
 - conservatism